 Abstract

-Over the last several years, there have been several cases of nonconformity both in Israel and abroad.
-These cases have influenced the daily consumption of products, and negatively affected companies’ image and profits.
-This negative effect on product quality has also directly c, impacted human lives, as well as company profitability.
-These cases have heightened difficulties for quality professionals in doing their jobs, as their status varies in different organizations and is dependent on organizational culture.
-This difficulty has become more prominent during the Covid-19 pandemic, which has changed the course of regular daily life.
-The pandemic’s impact is greatly felt by quality professionals, who must find creative ways to ensure that they are meeting quality standards and adjusting their products to their customers.
-In this paper, I focus on the impact of the Covid-19 pandemic on the area of quality management within organizations.
+Over the last several years, there have been several cases of product quality failures in Israel and abroad.
+These cases have influenced the daily consumption of products, and harmed companies’ reputations and profits.
+Product quality failures have also directly affected the lives of consumers as well as the work of quality control professionals, whose status, which is dependent on organization culture, varies in different organizations.
+This problem has become even more acute during the COVID-19 pandemic, which has changed the course of daily life.
+The pandemic’s impact has had a strong impact on quality professionals, who must find creative ways to ensure that they are meeting quality standards and adjusting their products to meet their customers’ needs.
+This paper focuses on the particular impact of the COVID-19 pandemic on the field of quality management within organizations.

-Research Hypothesis: In most organizations, the status of quality professionals varies in different organizations and is dependent on organizational culture.
-This paper is based on the researcher’s assumption that the profitability of Israeli companies is impacted by a deficient culture of quality management.
+Research Hypothesis: Generally, the status of quality professionals varies in different organizations and is dependent on organizational culture.
+This paper is based on the proposition that researcher’s assumption that a flawed culture of quality management reduces the profitability of Israeli companies..

-An analysis of an opinion survey and the open-ended responses of respondents shows that over 81% of respondents claim that the role of a quality engineer is dependent on organizational culture.
-In open-ended responses the concept of organizational culture described support from management, a supportive quality management framework, and the quality engineer’s added value to the organization.
-Over 70% of respondents believe that the status of quality professionals remains unchanged during the Covid-19 pandemic (presence in the workplace, status, authority, job description, and the importance of quality within the organization).
-In open-ended responses it was found that some quality professionals have received additional responsibilities related to the Coronavirus (responsibility for implementing Covid-19 prevention guidelines).
-Additionally, it was found that over 70% of respondents claim that their status in the organization has not changed within the last 5 years.
+This study conducted an opinion survey based on open-ended questions among quality professionals.
+Over 81% of respondents claimed that the role of a quality engineer is dependent on organizational culture.
+Responses to open-ended questions about the meaning of organizational culture cited the elements of support from management, a supportive quality management framework, and the quality engineer’s added value to the organization.
+Over 70% of respondents believed that the status of quality professionals has remained unchanged since the COVID-19 pandemic, raising issues such aspresence in the workplace, status, authority, job description, and the importance of quality within the organization.
+Some of the respondent quality professionals reported having received additional responsibilities related to the Coronavirus, including implementing COVID-19 prevention guidelines).
+Additionally, over 70% of respondents claimed that their status in the organization had not changed within the last fiveyears.

-I performed a Match Quality assessment of the statements, in order to examine the results of the opinion survey.
-It was found that most quality professionals that were present in their workplaces during the pandemic lockdown believe that the status of their roles has not changed, as it relates to status/job description/the importance of quality/status of their role.
-In contrast, those who were not present in their workplace during the pandemic lockdown believe that status of their role has changed and is in decline.
+A Match Quality assessment of the statements was performed to analyze the results of the opinion survey.
+It was found that most quality professionals who worked from their places of employment during the pandemic lockdowns felt that the status of their roles had not changed with regard to their organizational and professional status, job description, and the importance of quality.
+In contrast, those who worked off-site during the pandemic lockdowns believed that status of their role had changed and was in decline.

 I also attempted to test the research hypothesis among quality professionals abroad.
 Due to a low response rate, it was not possible to perform a full analysis of the opinion survey.
-However, it is possible to identify similar trends.
+However, it is possible to identify similar trends among these quality professionals as well.